_A hand lining a clean tin can with parchment paper to prepare for baking a cake in a can.

 • Chiffon cake

-These need airflow and structure to rise properly.
+• These require more airflow and structure to rise properly.

 Applying chocolate frosting to a tall cylindrical cake baked using the tin can method.